xip-online-applications/pixview-plugin-sdk/README.md

 - **secure** If set to true, value will be encrypted.
 Used for API tokens.

 ## SDK API
 A plugin is essentially an *index.html* file containing different HTML elements and JavaScript.
-An example will be available in the src folder.
-To allow the plugin to run, *index.html* will have to import the *pixview-plugin-sdk.js* file.
+To allow the plugin to run, *index.html* will have to import the SDK file.
 The SDK will facilitate the communication between your plugin and the Pixview Player.
 After initializing the client, the following methods are available:

 ### getParams()
 Requests list of parameters as defined by *manifest.json*.